briandrye/TAO-Classification-Tool/README.md

 # TAO-Classification-Tool

-Classify Tree Approximate Objects (TAO) as live/dead.
+Classify Tree Approximate Objects (TAO) as live/dead, etc.

+Note: to test the classifier UI, you can skip steps 1 and 2 by using the sample output data in the sampleStep2data.zip file.
+Unzip the file, then skip to Step 3.
 ## Copy data files to local computer

 ### Shapefiles (.shp)